The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: -algebras of type

 For our purposes, it will be sufficient to view $\WW_\mathfrak{g}$ as a higher-spin extension of the Virasoro algebra.
 In particular, we start with the weight-2 Virasoro generator $T$ and add $r_\mathfrak{g}-1$ additional generators $W_{k_i}$ with conformal weights $\{k_i\}$ corresponding to degrees of the Casimir invariants of $\mathfrak{g}$.
 We will work in a basis where the additional generating currents $\{W_{k_i}\}$ are Virasoro primaries with respect to $T$\footnote{There are other bases for $\WW$-algebra generators such as the ``quadratic basis", which bounds the non-linearity of the operator algebra to be quadratic.
-While less natural from a 6d perspective, the quadratic basis provides the possibility of closed-form expressions for generic OPE coefficients, as was conjectured for $\mathfrak{g}=A_{N-1}$ in \cite{Prochazka:2014gqa}.}.
-Specializing to the cases where $\mathfrak{g}=\{A_{N-1},D_{N}\}$, we can take a formal large-$N$ limit by introducing infinitely many generators $\{W_{k_i}\}$ plus a weight-1 generator $W_1$ to arrive at the so-called quantum $\WW_{1+\infty}$ algebras.
-Almost all quantum Drinfel'd Sokolov reductions $\WW_\mathfrak{g}$ of simple Lie algebras $\mathfrak{g}$ are known to be subalgebras of truncations of $\WW_{1+\infty}$\footnote{This is not known for $F_4$, which does not affect the study of the ADE-classified 6d (2,0) theories.} \cite{Prochazka:2019yrm}.
-In this sense, $\WW_{1+\infty}$ interpolates between every $\WW_\mathfrak{g}$ algebra relevant to our study and we can always obtain $\WW_\mathfrak{g}$ by a certain truncation of $\WW_{1+\infty}$.
-This allows us to follow \cite{Prochazka:2014gqa,Prochazka:2019yrm} and use triality and universality properties of $\WW_{1+\infty}$ to parameterize candidate 6d (2,0) $\WW_\mathfrak{g}$ algebras.
+While less natural from a 6d perspective, the quadratic basis proposes closed-form expressions for generic OPE coefficients, e.g. for $\mathfrak{g}=A_{N-1}$ in \cite{Prochazka:2014gqa}.}.
+Almost all quantum Drinfel'd Sokolov reductions $\WW_\mathfrak{g}$ are known to be subalgebras of truncations of a larger algebra $\WW_{1+\infty}[\lambda]$\footnote{This is not known for $F_4$, which does not affect the study of the ADE-classified 6d (2,0) theories.}, which additionally contains a spin-1 generator $W_1$ and depends on a central charge $c$ and a parameter $\lambda$ which are specified upon truncation, up to triality symmetry \cite{Prochazka:2019yrm}.
+In this sense, $\WW_{1+\infty}[\lambda]$ interpolates between every $\WW_\mathfrak{g}$ algebra relevant to our study and we can always obtain $\WW_\mathfrak{g}$ by a certain truncation of $\WW_{1+\infty}[\lambda]$.
+This allows us to follow \cite{Prochazka:2014gqa,Prochazka:2019yrm} and use triality and universality properties of $\WW_{1+\infty}[\lambda]$ to parameterize candidate 6d (2,0) $\WW_\mathfrak{g}$ algebras.